 - Current utilization is 117% and is projected to increase above total utilization by 2029. - Contains newly established communities and new growth communities with exponential student growth. - Milton Education Village is held in Rattlesnake Point PS and Viola Desmond PS.
 A school is planned for this area but has not been submitted to the Ministry of Education Capital Priorities submission.
-This will occur when there is a more defined timing on development in this area and if it is required. - All school enrolments remain above utilization.
+This will occur when there is a more defined timing on development in this area and if it is required. - Starting in September 2024, the new Milton SW #12 public school will be operational.
+Until its opening, students residing in the school's catchment area will be attending Rattlesnake Point PS.

+- All school enrolments remain above utilization.
 Should this continue a boundary change may be required.
 At this time planning will monitor. - JK enrolments have increased by 10% over the last three years.
 This appears to be a result of new development.
-JK stabilizes in the shorter term but will increase with new development.

-- Viola Desmond PS will continue to remain above total capacity but decline.
+JK stabilizes in the shorter term but will increase with new development. - Viola Desmond PS will continue to remain above total capacity but decline.
 Eventually, enrolments will increase with new development east of Bronte St South. - Milton SW #12 PS is a holding school for Milton SE# 13 PS and will reach total capacity by 2026, requiring relief from the opening of Milton SE #13. - Milton SE#13 PS will be a holding school for the initial stages of the Britannia east/west secondary plans, where units have not been included in projections at this time given the lack of information on unit types and distribution.